 What is Support Coordination and how can Carer Mates help people with Disability?

-Carer Mates • Mar 13, 2023
+Carer Mates • March 13, 2023

 The proper service provider can be found by using support coordination services, which can also assist you to understand your plan and determine how to effectively organize your NDIS supports.
 Support coordination aims to provide you peace of mind, reduce the burden associated with managing your support, and make sure you get the most out of your NDIS plan.
 Three layers of coordination exist for the NDIS.